Repost from 2015. Edited, rewritten, and corrected.

 Bruce: Is this the God you worship?
 Why would anyone want to worship such a horrible deity?

 Forget all the other doctrines, this is the only one that matters.
-I don’t care how nice or friendly a church thinks they are, if they believe in hell then they are party to the savage, endless torture of billions of people.
-They might smile more or practice friendship evangelism, but the result is still the same; those who don’t repent of their sins and believe in the Lord Jesus Christ go to hell when they die. (please see We Love People and Are the Friendliest Church in Town)
+I don’t care how nice or friendly Evangelical churches thinks they are, if they believe in Hell, then they are party to their God’s savage, endless torture of billions of people.
+They might smile more or practice friendship evangelism, but the result is still the same: those who don’t repent of their sins and believe in the Lord Jesus Christ go to Hell when they die.
+(Please see We Love People and Are the Friendliest Church in Town.)

 The next time you run into a nicer, friendlier Evangelical, go for their jugular.
 Ask them point-blank if they believe in Hell.
 Their answer(s) to this question will tell you all you need to know.
 Personally, I have no interest in being a part of a group or being friends with anyone who thinks that I will burn in Hell for eternity because I am not like them.
 This kind of thinking is no different from the thinking of the demented killers portrayed on Criminal Minds.
 Our God is an awesome God, the Evangelical says, and He loves you and has a wonderful plan for your life.
 And if you refuse to accept his gracious, wonderful offer of salvation, our God will someday torture you for all eternity.